-Medical Decisions - Responsibility of Member's Physician, Not Capital Health Plan with the patient/Physician relationship.
+Medical Decisions - Responsibility of Member's Physician, Not Capital Health Plan

+Any and all decisions that require or pertain to independent professional medical judgment or training, or the need for medical services or supplies, must be made solely by the Member, the Member's family and the Member's treating Physician in accordance with the patient/Physician relationship.
 It is possible that the Member or the Member's treating Physician may conclude that a particular procedure or service is needed, appropriate, or desirable, even though such procedure or service may not be covered by Capital Health Plan.